azavalny/gpt3-email-generator/README.md

 * Mental energy is conserved

 ## Features:
-* Creating interactive Deep-Learning Web Applications using [**Streamlit**](https://streamlit.io/)
+* Implemented the OpenAI GPT-3 Davinci Language model
-* Implementing an OpenAI GPT Language model in a Business application
+* Deploying & Configuring Web apps with Heroku CLI
-* Deploying & Configuring Web apps with Heroku
+* Interactive & clean front-end using using [**Streamlit**](https://streamlit.io/)
 * Automatically generating emails in Gmail using hyperlinks